chaitanyasisodiya/Background-Remover/README.md

 step to run:

-1.clone the repo into your local
+1.clone the repo into your local \
-2.python streamlit -run bg_remover.py
+2.python streamlit -run bg_remover.py \

-# do feel free to use
+# Do feel free to use